jondowson/pod/README.md

 **Note:**
 By using tarballs, pod does **not require root privileges** to setup a dse cluster.
-Root access is however required when using opscenter, package installs or the dse-installer.
+Root access is required when using opscenter, package installs or the dse-installer to setup a dse cluster.

 ## Get started with 'pod_dse'